 Bike Accidents and Weather Conditions

 Some weather conditions make riding a bike unsafe, and therefore, may result in a crash.
 Snow, rain, and ice can be dangerous, and fog can decrease visibility.
 In poor weather conditions, a driver has to be operating reasonably for the weather.

 If they hit a cyclist because they fail to adjust to those conditions, they may be liable.
 Bicyclists are required to obey the same traffic laws as others on the road.
 Therefore, they must operate with caution when riding in inclement weather as well.

-How a Glastonbury Attorney Could Guide Someone Through the Unique Aspects of a Bike Accident Claim
+Let a Glastonbury Attorney Guide You through the Unique Aspects of a Bike Accident Claim

 Because the unique aspects of Glastonbury bicycle accident cases can make these claims harder to litigate, an attorney must consider the various dynamics of the collision.
 They do this by putting themselves in the shoes of the cyclist and recreating what happened through an investigation.
 This may involve talking with witnesses, looking at police reports, and speaking with the injured cyclist.
 To get help on your claim, schedule a consultation with an attorney today.